 - Helps you complete applications for financial aid and ACC admissions

 - Shows you proven study strategies for college entrance exams and tests

 Who can participate?

-- GED holders who are 18 years of age or older
+- GED and high school diploma holders 18 years of age and older

 What are the requirements?